UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 (lines 1–2, 2–3, 4–5, and 5–6), you determine the hierarchical relation between the elements.
 Therefore line 2 belongs to the function defined in line 1, line 5 to line 4, and the other lines are all at the same level.

-Whether to use spaces or tabs in your scripts is a matter of personal preference.
-But be consistent, it makes it easier to copy and paste your code for reutilizing it.
+Python pep-8 standard recommends to use spaces for identation.
+In the manual we will use 4 spaces identation.

 .. topic:: **Pound Sign, I (Finally) Love You**